 Then again, all of Hempz’s products include hemp seed oil – and have since the company was founded in 1998.

-But there’s more, including shea butter and ginseng, that help calm and soothe the skin, as well as vitamins A, C, and E that protect skin from natural and environmental pollutants.
-Shea butter is the ingredient that provides a light barrier to keep moisture in the skin and a light conditioning coat.
+But, there’s more, including shea butter and ginseng that help calm and soothe the skin, as well as vitamins A, C, and E that protect skin from natural and environmental pollutants.
+Shea butter is the ingredient that provides a light barrier to keep moisture in the skin and gives a light conditioning coat.
 It won’t leave a greasy film on your skin, however.

 You’ll quickly notice the Hempz Original Body Moisturizer’s scent, which has been compared to banana or passion fruit but isn’t overly sweet.

 - Made with a nice variety of natural ingredients